UPDATE: Aug. 27, 2021 – Lowered grade for 528 West Water after confirming plaque has wrong year for store change from Breity to Bentley drug store.

 Fact check: Mrs. Hugo Stern did not donate this property to the city in her husband’s memory in 1948.
 Emma Stern, Hugo’s aunt, owned the property when the library moved in in 1947.
 The property passed to Hugo upon Emma’s death.
 After Hugo died in 1962, his widow, Adeline Stern, gave the property to the city in 1965 as a memorial to Hugo and herself.

 The real story: Josiah Whittemore built this quaint building in 1880, and his son, William, opened a jewelry store.
 Other uses have included a doctor’s office, lawyer’s office, grocery store, and musical instruments shop.
 John W. Shew moved his grocery store here in 1901 and monitored Princeton’s growth from the bench out front for nearly 40 years.
 The Princeton Public library arrived in 1947 and rented a second room in 1963.
 Adeline Stern donated the property to the city in 1965.
-The library moved one door east in the 1980s.
+The library moved two doors east in the 1980s.
 Cindy Gossage opened Baubles Jewelry here in 2007.
-Candi’s Corner followed in2017.
+Candi’s Corner followed in 2017.

 Location: 424 West Water Street